 Finally, today’s LMS and CMS options aren’t able to convert files for playback on any device.
 In an era where video file formats, codecs, and containers abound, it’s common to find that some types of videos simply can’t be played on other devices.
 Apple’s iPhone and iPad, for example, famously do not support Flash video — and that’s just the tip of the iceberg.
 Without attending to the problem of format conversion, many of your employees will only see a “File Type Not Supported” error message when they attempt to watch your recordings.

 How a Video Content Management System Can Help

 To support the unique requirements of video, in recent years video content management systems (video CMSs) have rapidly grown in popularity as a video-ready complement to existing LMS and CMS software.

 They provide a secure, company-wide destination for posting, sharing and discovering mobile video content.
 And they take the hassle out of formatting, automatically stream your recordings for optimal playback on each device, index all the content spoken or shown in the video to make it searchable — and make sure that every employee, regardless of whether they have an iPhone, a Samsung Galaxy, or any other device, gets a great video playback experience.

 Panopto’s industry-leading video platform includes video recording software, live streaming software, and video content management in one tool that integrates easily with LMSs, CMSs, video conferencing systems, and more.
-To try it for yourself, contact our team to request a free 30-day trial today.
+To try it for yourself, contact our team to request a free trial today.